 You know many of these experts from books, conferences, and webinars — they are the real deal.
 When you hear them speak, you sense their empathy.
-Other guests are dedicated leaders who seldom speak about publicly about their work.
+Other guests are dedicated leaders who seldom speak publicly about their work.
 All have accepted Gil’s invitation to this platform to share their learning, and you have the special opportunity to meet them.

 You’ll be happy you listened to these folks, because you’ll …